 Archaeoastronomers attempt to measure a culture’s interest in astronomical matters by investigating its astral lore, calendrical systems, monumental structures, and sacred religious rituals.
 Although the scientific discipline in question is still in its infancy the verdict is already in: Astronomical phenomena played a prominent role in the belief-systems of ancient and indigenous cultures around the globe.
 Worship of the most prominent celestial bodies is well-attested already at the dawn of recorded history in Mesopotamia and Egypt, and much the same is true of the earliest cultures of Mesoamerica, where the observation and veneration of the various planets formed a virtual obsession and regularly featured human sacrifices on an almost unimaginable scale.

-and religion.
-The following articles address important issues in archaeoastronomy and, together, present compelling evidence of wholesale changes in the solar system well within the memory of mankind:
+In the past four decades I have written as much as anyone on the planets’ formative influence in the genesis of ancient myth and religion, endeavoring to decode and reconstruct the collective testimony of early skywatchers from around the globe.
+The following articles address important issues in archaeoastronomy and, taken together, offer compelling evidence of wholesale changes in the solar system well within the memory of mankind: